databases-seroze/kvarkDB/Learnings.md

 - if mkdir() fails then os sets errno variable it's a thread local variable, there are various encodings like dir already exists, no_space, permission_issue, we need to reset errno since stale entries are not reset by os
-- snprintf() does string concatenation it also checks for buffer overflows -
+- snprintf() does string concatenation it also checks for buffer overflows
+- In Cmake if you make changes in something you don't need to rebuild the whole project you can just run cmake --build build -